-On behalf of the Board, I thank our CEO Liam Tiernan, the Executive team and all our staff for their hard work and dedication to serving the needs of our Members and for the achievement of these results.
+I thank our CEO Liam Tiernan, the Executive team and all our staff for their hard work and dedication to serving the needs of our Members and for the achievement of these results.
+This has been done despite the difficulties of working in the various lockdowns that have existed at different times in each state.
+I particularly thank those staff who, through the lockdowns, have continued to provide face-to-face services to our members in our branches.